datastax/cpp-driver/topics/basics/data_types/README.md

 # Data Types

-[`CassDataType`] objects are useful for describing the different values that can be stored in Cassandra, from primitive types to more complex composite types such as UDTs, tuples and collections.
-Data types can be retrieved from existing metadata found in schema, results, values or prepared statements or they can be constructed programmatically.
+[`CassDataType`] objects are useful for describing the different values that can be stored in Cassandra, from primitive types to more complex composite types, such as, UDTs (user defined types), tuples and collections.
+Data types can be retrieved from existing metadata found in schema, results, values or prepared statements, or they can be constructed programmatically.

 The following code snippets use the following type schema: